DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

 This is a Flink SQL DDL statement.
 Breaking it down:

-- `test_data INTEGER`, `event_timestamp BIGINT` — the two JSON fields from our producer
+- `test_data INTEGER`, `event_timestamp BIGINT` - the two JSON fields from our producer
-- `event_watermark AS TO_TIMESTAMP_LTZ(event_timestamp, 3)` — a computed column that converts epoch milliseconds to a timestamp.
+- `event_watermark AS TO_TIMESTAMP_LTZ(event_timestamp, 3)` - a computed column that converts epoch milliseconds to a timestamp.
 The `3` means milliseconds precision.
-- `WATERMARK for event_watermark as event_watermark - INTERVAL '5' SECOND` — tells Flink to tolerate events arriving up to 5 seconds late.
+- `WATERMARK for event_watermark as event_watermark - INTERVAL '5' SECOND` - tells Flink to tolerate events arriving up to 5 seconds late.
+Think of it this way: if someone goes through a tunnel and their phone loses signal for a few seconds, the events they generate arrive late.
+The watermark says "don't close the window yet - wait 5 seconds for stragglers."
+The trade-off: a larger watermark means more tolerance for out-of-order data but higher latency before you see results.
 We don't need this for pass-through, but it's required for windowed aggregation later.
-- `'properties.bootstrap.servers' = 'redpanda-1:29092'` — the internal Docker network address (not localhost — Flink runs inside Docker)
+- `'properties.bootstrap.servers' = 'redpanda:29092'` - the internal Docker network address (not localhost - Flink runs inside Docker)
-- `'scan.startup.mode' = 'latest-offset'` — only read new messages arriving after the job starts
+- `'scan.startup.mode' = 'latest-offset'` - only read new messages arriving after the job starts
-- `'format' = 'json'` — Flink deserializes JSON automatically
+- `'format' = 'json'` - Flink deserializes JSON automatically

 The PostgreSQL sink table: